Blockdaemon/hlf-service-network/README.md

 make persistent
 ```

-# Overriding default config.env
+# Overriding default config.mk

-You can put overrides in local.env
+You can put overrides in local.mk

 # couchdb access